There are many things to do in Bali, for any budget and any taste. It’s just a matter of knowing where to start.

 I recommend volunteering as one of the things to do in Indonesia

-Another fantastic thing to do in the Komodo National Park is hiking one of the many trails – again, the company of a ranger is required.
+One of the nicest things to do in Indonesia is hiking around Komodo National Park.
+There are many trails, but whichever trail one picks, the company of a ranger is required.
 The difficulty and length of the hiking trails vary, but the views over the bays, the surrounding hills and the sea below are always spectacular.

-Pink Beach: by all means, one of the places to visit in Indonesia
+Snorkeling around Pink Beach: by all means, one of the things to to in Indonesia

 Have you been to Indonesia?
-What were your favorite places to visit in Indonesia?
+What were your favorite things to do in Indonesia?

 If you need assistance in creating a personalized itinerary in Indonesia, you can contact me in private through my contact form.

 Legal Disclaimer: This article was written in partnership with the Ministry of Tourism of the Republic of Indonesia as part of the #WonderfulIndonesia campaign.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.

 Pin It For Later